MintbeanHackathons/2020-04-04-Live-CSS-Editor/Readme.md

 -   Get rid of the service worker error in the console (I was deleting all unnecessary files and this started showing as a result);
 -   Bonus: write some Cypress end-to-end tests;
 -   Build a little Chrome extension as per the hackathon "nice-to-have" instructions.

-## Local Setup

-In the project directory, you can run:

-### `yarn start`

-Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.